 Each liturgical season has a different color associated with it.
 Purple is used during Advent and Lent (pay attention to the priest's vestments at Mass!) and is symbolic of royalty and repentance.
 While Lent especially focuses on the repentance, Advent too, is meant to be a time of conversion of heart.
 However, Advent is less somber and has more of a tone of joyful anticipation.
+To simplify, we can say that purple is the color for preparation.
 The rose colored candle is lit in the third week of Advent and represents the joy of the quickly approaching celebration of Jesus' coming.